8 Jobs For Nurses Who Don’t Want To Be Nurses Anymore

 #8.
 Nurse Recruiter

 You don’t need to be a nurse to become a nurse recruiter.
 However, most employers prefer working with candidates with a nursing background.
 In fact, experienced nurses may have more career opportunities in this field than those without prior nursing experience.
-This is because nurses already understand the qualities needed to be a successful nurse.
+This is because nurses already understand the qualities needed to be great in the profession!

-Some of the roles of nurse recruiters include:
+Some of the typical daily responsibilities of nurse recruiters include:

 - Collaborating with departments to fill job vacancies quickly